 - The rising three methods pattern appears during an uptrend

-- The pattern is made of five candlesticks – A long bullish candle followed by three bearish candles, and another fifth bullish candle
+- The pattern is made of five candlesticks – A long bullish candle followed by three bullish candles, and another fifth bullish candle

 - The last bullish candle must close above the first and second candlesticks